 Forget the tortilla and toss all your favorite burrito ingredients into a bowl.
-Add food like black beans that provide a high-fiber, blood-sugar-balancing source of carbohydrates to give you energy and a good source of protein like chicken or sofritas.
+Add food like black beans that provide a high-fiber, blood-sugar-balancing source of carbohydrates to give you energy and a good source of protein like chicken, sofritas, or beef.
 Include veggies add fiber and bulk to the meal like peppers and onion.
 To balance out the dish with healthy fats add in a few slices of avocado.

 Chocolate mousse can be the perfect end to any day!
 With the creaminess of avocado and rich taste of chocolate, this is one you won't want to miss.
 There are no tools required except for a fork and your own arm.
 Combine cacao (or cocoa) powder, avocado and a tablespoon or so of maple syrup.
 This takes out all the fuss of a real mousse with the same vibrant taste and texture!